Helen: Iliad Instigator or Unjust Victim?

 Helen’s own part in the Iliad seems to be a fairly passive one.
 She is kidnapped several times, fought over, and finally returned to her husband and home.
 At no point does she act on her own behalf or show any real sign of her own will.
 Homer doesn’t bother mentioning her feelings in any of these scenarios.
 She seems an emotionless character, standing idly by while gods and men determine her fate.
 Even the other females in the tale seem to view her only as a pawn and blame her for the events.
-Aphrodite offers her as a “prize” to Paris in a contest, and Oeneme, the nymph first wife of Paris, blames Helen for her husband’s unfaithful behavior.
+The goddess Aphrodite offers her as a “prize” to Paris, King Priam’s son, in a contest, and Oeneme, the nymph first wife of Paris, blames Helen for her husband’s unfaithful behavior.
 Helen is doomed from the start, to be nothing more than a pawn in her own story.

 Origins of a Demigoddess